Nezu Kamachiku

 About Nezu Kamachiku

-Nezu Kamachiku is a Tokyo venue with a verified price guide of JPY 2,000–2,999 and JPY 5,000–5,999, a casual dress code.
-The confirmed recognition is its inclusion in Tabelog 100 - Udon - EAST - 2024.
-Beyond those points, specific claims about opening history, seating, reservations, hours, menu formats, drinks, access, payment methods, service policies are not verified here, so they should be checked directly with the venue before visiting.
+Nezu Kamachiku is a Tokyo venue with a price guide of JPY 2,000–2,999 and JPY 5,000–5,999, a casual dress code.
+It is included in Tabelog 100 - Udon - EAST - 2024.
+For current opening history, seating, reservations, hours, menu formats, drinks, access, payment methods, service policies, check directly with the venue before visiting.

 Positioning Among Tokyo Dining Options